Itsindigo/itsindigo/README.md

 ### 🛠️ My favourite things to work on are ...
   - Nifty little tools that simplify every day tasks
-  - Seeing a project through the full life-cycle, from "Is this even possible?" to dashboards with a dozen charts monitoring a live service.
+  - Seeing a project through the full life-cycle, from "Is this even possible?" though to a production service supported with real-time monitoring.

 ### ⚡️ Fun fact ...
   - I ran my first marathon this year!